MeanMachine0/auction_mobile_app/README.md

 ## Aims
 - To broaden my knowledge of mobile software development.
-- To develop proficiency in flutter.
+- To develop proficiency in Flutter.
 - To improve my API development skills.